Vieloooo/xv6lab-2020/README.md

         2. but add the page counter
     6. free physical page
         1. if page counter >1: decrease counter
         2. if page counter =1; decrease counter and add this page to free list
+    7. modify the copyin function